landrok/activitypub/docs/index.md

 Server
 ------

-A server instance is an entry point of a federation.
+A server instance is the entry point to a federation.

 Its purpose is to receive, send and forward activities appropriately.

-A minimal approach is:
+A minimalistic approach is:

 ```php
 use ActivityPub\Server;